This article is from the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 after a neuter due to a reaction to the sutures.
 See the dark spot where the hole will

 form.
-(Note to veterinarians: because such abscesses are common, we
+(Note to veterinarians: because such abscesses are common, I

 recommend the incision for a neuter be done at the